-Each of the children I mentioned have been married and have children of their own.
-If I were advising them on how to stay happily married, I would say, Heather keep looking for his humor, you'll need it.
-Juliana, stay under his protective umbrella, he'll keep you safe from the rains in life.
-And Jonathan, keep believing she is the most wonderful girl you've ever seen or known.
-You will never cease being her hero as long as she remains special and precious in your eyes. "... thou hast left thy first love.
-Remember therefore... and do the first works..."
-(Revelation 2:4,5).
+If I were advising you on how to stay happily married, I would say, keep looking for the humor you found in your courtship; you'll need it.
+If she seemed wonderful when you met and courted, then my advice is never lose the wonder.
+If he was your hero at one time, let him always be your hero.

+Here is an important principle Jesus reminded us of: We leave, we do not lose our first love.
+Great love is a matter of choice.
+Lasting love is a continuum of making the right choices.
+Our Lord said, "...Thou has left thy first love.
+Remember therefore...and do the first works..."
+(Revelation 2:4, 5).
 Go back to the early days of your first love and do the first things you did while you were falling in love.
 The things that brought you into love will help keep you there.